Universal Speaker Embedding Free Target Speaker Extraction and Personal Voice Activity Detection: Results and Discussions

 \subsubsection{Ablation Study for Interaction Module and Loss Function}

-Table~\ref{tab:abl_imsl_librimix} presents the ablation study results for the USEF-TP model with and without the IM and SL.
+Table~\ref{tab:abl_imsl_librimix} presents the ablation study results for the USEF-TP model with and without the Interaction Module (IM) and Scene-aware Loss function (SL).
 The experiments are conducted in max mode on the LibriMix dataset.
 The table is divided into three sections, showing the model’s performance on the PVAD, SD, and TSE tasks.
-When the IM is introduced (Exp 2), the model’s ACC, F1, and Recall all improve (ACC: 0.95 \(\rightarrow\) 0.97, F1: 0.96 \(\rightarrow\) 0.98, Recall: 0.95 \(\rightarrow\) 0.97).
-However, after adding the SL (Exp 3), performance remains on par with Exp 2, showing no significant improvement.
-For the SD task, after introducing the IM (Exp 5), the model's DER and MI decrease (DER: 6.8\% \(\rightarrow\) 4.66\%, MI: 5.88\% \(\rightarrow\) 3.73\%).
-With the addition of SL (Exp 6), the model's DER and MI show a slight further decrease(DER: 4.66\% \(\rightarrow\) 4.60\%, MI: 3.73\% \(\rightarrow\) 3.41\%), but the FA rate increases.
-The results indicate that the IM provides some benefits for the PVAD task.
-However, using SL does not significantly improve the PVAD task in highly overlapped mixed speech.
+When the SL or IM is introduced (Exp 2, 3), the model’s ACC, F1, and Recall all improve (ACC: 0.954 \(\rightarrow\)0.965, 0.969, F1: 0.964 \(\rightarrow\) 0.974, 0.976; Recall: 0.946 \(\rightarrow\) 0.962, 0.966).
+Moreover, when the SL and IM are both introduced (Exp 4), USEF-TP achieves the best performance.
+For the SD task, after introducing the SL (Exp 6) or IM (Exp 7), the model's DER decrease ( DER: 5.65\% \(\rightarrow\) 5.01\%, 5.38\%).
+With the addition of both SL and IM (Exp 8), the model's DER and MI show a further decrease(DER: 5.65\% \(\rightarrow\) 4.92\%, MI: 4.30\% \(\rightarrow\) 3.91\%).
+The results indicate that the SL and IM provides some benefits for the PVAD task.

-For the TSE task, When the IM is introduced (Exp 8), the overall SI-SDRi show a slight decrease (16.61 dB \(\rightarrow\) 16.57 dB).
-In the TA (target speaker activate) conditions, the model’s SI-SDRi improved by 0.2 dB (15.15 dB \(\rightarrow\) 15.51 dB).
-Under the TS (Target speaker silent) conditions, the decrease in power of the speech segments is not significant.
+For the TSE task, When the SL is introduced (Exp 10), both the SI-SDRi of the entire audio and the TA (target speaker activate) segment increase (16.61 dB \(\rightarrow\) 16.67 dB, 15.13 dB \(\rightarrow\) 15.37 dB).
+Moreover, the power of the TS (target speaker silent) segments decreases significantly.
+This indicates that SL improves the model’s ability to handle both TA and TS segments.
+When the IM is introduced (Exp 11), the overall SI-SDRi show a slight decrease (16.61 dB \(\rightarrow\) 16.57 dB).
+In the TA conditions, the model’s SI-SDRi improved by 0.2 dB (15.15 dB \(\rightarrow\) 15.51 dB).
+Under the TS conditions, the decrease in power of the speech segments is not significant.
 It suggests that the IM mainly enhances performance in overlapped speech segments in the TSE task, with limited improvement in handling TS segments.
-After using SL, the model’s SI-SDRi improved by 0.25 dB overall and by 0.16 dB in TA, with average energy decreasing from the original -9.73 dB/s to -17.11 dB/s.
-These results indicate that using SL can enhance the model’s overall TSE performance, particularly with a notable improvement in TS segments by reducing the inference speakers' artifacts.
+With joint use of SL and IM, the model’s SI-SDRi improved by 0.25 dB overall and by 0.16 dB in TA, with average energy decreasing from the original -9.73 dB/s to -17.11 dB/s.
+These results indicate that using SL and IM can enhance the model’s overall TSE performance, particularly with a notable improvement in TS segments by reducing the inference speakers' artifacts.